Save the Date: FCFC Fundraiser at Serenberry Vineyards - Sunday, July 2.

-Sherry Morris has served as the executive director of Fannin County Family Connection for almost six years now.
+Sherry Morris has served as the executive director of Fannin County Family Connection since May of 2014.

 We are so honored to have Sherry leading Fannin County Family Connection!

-Amanda Hyde has served as the office manager of Fannin County Family Connection for 10 years.
+Amanda Hyde has served as the office manager of Fannin County Family Connection since 2012.